jmdurant/telehealth-module/README.md

    * Notifications appear in the bottom-right corner of any OpenEMR page.
    * Clicking the notification takes the provider directly to the meeting.
    * This feature requires `telehealth_mode = telesalud` in globals.
+   * Server-side webhook notifications also automatically update appointment statuses:
+     * Patient joins waiting room → Status changes to "Arrived" (@)
+     * Consultation starts → Status changes to "In Room" (>)
+     * Consultation finishes → Status changes to "Completed" ($)
+   * Clinical notes from the telesalud backend are automatically saved to the patient's chart.
 5. Invite actions are logged; view with SQL or future reporting.

 ---